rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

 * It can only be activated from the card screen to navigate back to home.
-* No additional inputs should be added behind the clear command.
+* No additional inputs should be added behind the home command.

 <div/>